 Recently I wrote a document for my students giving them advice on reviewing scientific papers, particularly those in programming languages.
-John Regehr recently blogged about reviewing papers efficiently, and it reminded me that I had this document, so I decided I would post it here, following up on my recent post on the importance of peer review.
+John Regehr recently blogged about reviewing papers efficiently (and Shriram Krishnamurthi before him), and it reminded me that I had this document, so I decided I would post it here, following up on my recent post on the importance of peer review.
 I hope that students and those interested in peer reviewing will find it useful.

 The ideas in this post come from my experiences as a journal reviewer and editor, and as a program committee member and Chair.
 I outline how I believe that papers should be judged, and how to write a review to express that judgment.
 Judgments should involve usefulness/appeal, novelty, correctness, and exposition.
 Reviews should aim to be self-contained, clearly expressing support for their recommendation; constructive, providing feedback for improving the work; and respectful of the authors who put a lot of time into their research.
 In general, think of the kind of review you’d like to receive, and act accordingly.